 In addition to the perplexing mystery, there was a live exhibit from the display of Monsters, Murderers, and Madmen both before the show and during the intermission.
 At intermission of the Friday, May 4th show, North Carolina Poet Laureate, Shelby Stephenson, read some of his poetry and sang a few songs.

 The musical was laugh-out-loud funny, well performed and pure entertainment for all in attendance.

 The ever growing and changing list of members of our GrowZone Player troupe never cease to amaze audiences with their performances.
 They manage to take a script and bring it to life in a skilled and professional manner far exceeding their individual ages.

 Be sure to take every opportunity to see the GrowZone Players’ productions.
 They are not to be missed!

 First graders have been working on their fairy houses in The Outdoor Learning Center busily since school started this year.
-Kindergarten, First and Second grade students all have fairy houses.
-It’s becoming a fairy village!
+This ongoing project affords rich educational opportunities for these young students.

 Imaginative play, self-directed skill building, sharing spaces and cooperation, engineering and construction, are just some examples.
 Plus, Ms. Emily is always sure to include science as part of the exploration.

 This spring these students have been learning about Earth materials.
 They have used the opportunity to go to the woods check on and repair their fairy houses.
 Students are finding granite to use as countertops and floors.
 They have also found interesting organisms like gobs of slime growing on sticks.